tim3959951/RAG-Llama/README.md

 ## Overview

 **Objective:**
-Develop a retrieval-augmented question answering system tailored to President Biden’s 2023 State of the Union Address by integrating a fine-tuned LLaMA model with an efficient vector database.
+Develop a retrieval-augmented question answering system tailored to President Biden’s 2023 State of the Union Address by integrating a fine-tuned LLaMA model with an efficient vector database, and expanding capabilities with GPT-4 based modules for enhanced memory and document handling.

 **Applicable Use Cases:**
 - Legal document Q&A